DrDub/LearnML/nlp/nlp.md

 Researchers are now using NLP to understand the meaning of large sets of documents from an analysis perspective which means that they can understand the different contexts and nuances of what phrases mean.

+In research years, the field has come to be dominated by [deep learning](../dl/dl.md) approaches (see Collobert et al.).

 ## Data Mining

 Data mining is the process of analyzing data by searching for patterns to turn the data into information and better decisions.